Biology of orchid seed germination

 Symbiotic germination (in vitro)

-At this technique we have to isolate the symbiotic fungus from a root of the orchid where the capsule was produce.
-The fungus has to be established on a nutrient-poor media (e.g. oat meal agar).
-Next we have to sterilize the orchid seeds and saw them on the media which contains the isloated fungus.
+To use this technique we have to isolate the symbiotic fungus from a root of the orchid where the capsule was produced.
+The fungus has to be established on a media with a very low concentration of nutrients (e.g. oat meal agar).
+Next we have to sterilize the orchid seeds and sow them on the media which contains the isolated fungus.
 The seeds will germinate and produce seedlings if the isolated fungus is compatible with the seeds.
 If not, no germination will take place.

 With this methode it is possible to rise much more plants from the same quantity of seeds as we can do with "Symbiotic germination in the pot of the parents".